Broderick-Westrope/e-gommerce/README.md

 ## Future Plans

 - Implement [Vue 3](https://vuejs.org/) frontend for a user-friendly browsing experience.
-- Enhance authentication and authorization mechanisms.
+- Implement authentication and authorization mechanisms.
 - Finalize core functionalities for the cart, favorites, and user actions.
 - Implement automated deployment strategies.
 - Establish a vibrant open-source community around the project.
-- Create educational blog posts and documentation to guide developers in using and contributing to the project.
+- Create educational blog posts and documentation to guide developers in using and contributing to the project, and replicating its features.

 ## Documentation